-Pam Bruns, STF Executive Director [Email]
+Pam Bruns, STF Founder and Executive Director [Email]

 Pam created the vision for the Student Task Force and organized its co-founders in 1999.
 Early in her career during the Vietnam War, she traveled to Thailand to research the extent of the communist insurgency in northern border areas; she also was a freelance journalist and wrote about Eastern Europe, the Munich Olympics in 1972, holocaust survivors and other subjects.
 Pam became a public education reform activist and teacher (third grade through high school) before joining the Milken Family Foundation as a Public Affairs Specialist, working to promote excellence in teaching in the U.S.